Attunewise/GPT/README.md

 5.  **Create Project:** After configuring your project's settings, click on the “Create project” button.
 Firebase will take a few moments to prepare your project.

-6. ** Enable the Blaze pay as you go billing plan** In order to deploy your server to cloud run, you'll need to enable pay as you go billing.
+6.  ** Enable the Blaze pay as you go billing plan:** In order to deploy your server to cloud run, you'll need to enable pay as you go billing.
 This does not mean you will actually incur any costs.
-You can click on the 'Spark Plan' button on the gettig started page to do this.
-Or click the gear button on the sidebar and select Usage and billing, and then select the Details and settings tab.
+You can tap on the "Spark Plan" button on the getting started page to do this.
+Or tap the gear button on the sidebar and select "Usage and billing", and then select the "Details and settings" tab.
 You can set a budget alert to ensure you do not incur charges.

 #### **Add Firebase Authentication to Your Project:**
 1. In the left-hand menu, click on "Authentication" to open the Authentication section.
 2. Tap the "Get Started" Button
-3. You don't have to enable any sign-in providers as the GPT client will use custom authentication.
+3. You don't have to enable any sign-in providers as the GPT client will use custom authentication with the API key.

 #### **Add Firestore to Your Project:**